aws-ia/terraform-aws-eks-blueprints/examples/observability/eks-nginx/README.md

 **NOTE**

-This example deploy all the necessary components to start monitoring your Java-based applications.
+This example deploy all the necessary components to start monitoring your Nginx applications.
 However, you can follow the steps below to build and deploy and example application.